Rothko Chapel: Sculpture

 A distinctive sculpture by Barnett Newman, Broken Obelisk, was installed in 1970 in front of the chapel.
 The sculpture sits in a reflecting pool designed by Philip Johnson and it is dedicated to the memory of Martin Luther King Jr., who was assassinated in 1968.
-The sculpture originally stood in Washington, D.C. and was offered in 1969 by the de Menils as a memorial to King to stand in front of Houston City Hall.
+The sculpture originally stood in Washington, D.C., and was offered in 1969 by the de Menils as a memorial to King to stand in front of Houston City Hall.
 Houston turned down the gift and the de Menils then donated the sculpture and the Rothko paintings to start the Rothko Chapel.

 Music

-One of Morton Feldman's best known pieces of music was inspired by and written to be performed in the chapel — it too is called Rothko Chapel (1971).
+One of Morton Feldman's best known pieces of music was inspired by and written to be performed in the chapel—it too is called Rothko Chapel (1971).
 The musician Peter Gabriel wrote a 1992 song called "Fourteen Black Paintings" which was inspired by a visit to the chapel.
 David Dondero composed a song entitled "Rothko Chapel" that appears on his 2007 album Simple Love.
 Visiting Tibetan Gyuto Tantric monks performed harmonic chanting in April 1986.
 Houston Grand Opera's HGOco commissioned and premiered an opera in 2017 about the chapel called Some Light Emerges, with music by Laura Kaminsky, concept by Mark Campbell and libretto by Campbell and Kimberly Reed.

+In 2019, Solange Knowles filmed scenes for the visual album When I Get Home in the chapel.
+Dessa's 2023 album Bury the Lede includes a song called "Rothko", which is set in the chapel and references the paintings.

 Recognition

-As a focal point of dialogue between social justice, artistic, and spiritual leaders, the Rothko Chapel has been the recipient of several notable awards and people.
-The Rothko Chapel also hosts the biannual Óscar Romero Award to recognize "courageous, grassroots, human rights advocacy."